vuejs/rfcs/active-rfcs/0000-router-link-exact-active.md

 Using `exact-path` changes the behavior of the `exact` prop, which means _both props are needed_.
 The idea behind this is for the prop to be completely useless in v4.

+If one wants to do more complex match, they should use the scoped slot version (https://github.com/vuejs/rfcs/pull/34)

 # Drawbacks

 - Breaking change